Daylight v7 now available

 Working with Baselight or Baselight Editions in post?

-If you are working with a post-production facility equipped with Baselight or Baselight Editions, the full grade from Daylight can be encapsulated in a completely portable, cross-platform BLG file.
-No amount of additional GPUs or CPUs can be as fast or as flexible as this workflow.
+If you are working in a facility with Baselight or Baselight Editions, the full grade from Daylight can be exported in a completely portable, cross-platform ‘BLG’ file.
+This file contains the grade without having to deliver new media.

 Heard about the BLG file (Baselight Grade file)?